Signs By Tomorrow not only helps you understand Color Usage for your signs but develops the best looking visual communication solution for you.

 Red is a color of high emotion.
 Studies show it stimulates shoppers and appetite.
 That’s why red cars are known for their sex appeal.
 Red is a “hot” color that signifies low price.

 Blue is the opposite of red.
 Blue is a “cool” color that communicates elegance and quality.
-Lowe’s (Hardware) decision to go with blue was a competitive move against Home Depot’s bright orange.
-Ridge says blue is the most popular color in the world, as it crosses cultures and nationality.
+Lowe’s decision to go with blue was a competitive move against Home Depot’s bright orange.
+Experts say blue is the most popular color in the world, as it crosses cultures and nationality.

 In the United States, blue can communicate freedom.
 It is also a calming color.
 Whether you live in the U.S. or in Africa, there are certain colors that play the same role in nature.
 On the other hand, there are cultural applications; in the U.S. we all go to funerals wearing black.
 In China, they wear white, because it is the color of death and mourning.

 Green is a color that is rarely used in retail settings except lawn and garden or food establishments.
 Green symbolizes health and nature.